 • Brown Spots on Leaves: Often signals potassium, calcium, or magnesium deficiencies.

-• Curling Leaves: May be a sign of overwatering, excess nitrogen, or potassium deficiency.
+• Curling Leaves: May be due to overwatering, excess nitrogen, or potassium deficiency.

 • Blistering or Glossy Leaves: Typically linked to magnesium deficiency.